anegan-hub/Project-Iris-flower-data-set/README.md

      d = pd. read_csv ("iris.txt", names=col)

 To ensure the variables were working correctly I run the code on the command line , which did produced the full contents of the text file.
 The next step is creating an output summary of the dataset to a single text file.
 In order or me to do this, I created a new file called 'output.txt' and saved this to my current directory.
-I open and write to the text file by using the import 'sys', assigning 'sy.stdout' (standard output), will redirect printed commands to the output.txt file.
+I open and write to the text file by using the import 'sys', assigning 'sy.stdout' (standard output), this will redirect printed commands to the output.txt file.

      sy.stdout = open("output.txt", "w")